 What to watch for: At first this race can appear to be pure mayhem, but with a little attention and practice you will find it fun to follow.
 Start by following one team ( they will be wearing identical jerseys ).
 Keep an eye on the one in the race field and keep track of his partner riding slowly at the relief line.
 Note how and where the relief rider positions himself so as to receive the push or hand sling exchange.
 Many teams trying to make exchanges in a crowd can appear confusing but after awhile you will see a pattern of position that allows for the exchanges to occur.

 Teams are awarded points for sprints, normally 5,3,2 and 1 point for the first four teams across the line.
 If a team gains a lap on the field they are awarded 20 points.
 Sprint points are doubled for the final sprint (10,6,4,2).
 With many teams “jamming” (trying to gain a lap) it is often hard to tell who is leading and who is following.
 Look for the chief official to occasionally point to the leader as he passes by the judges’ stand to signal to the riders and score-keepers where the head of the race is.
-Once a rider or team has gained a lap on the field they will be scored ahead of the rest at the finish but the next team or rider pursuing the field will then be considered the “leader on the track”.
-If more than one team finishes on the same lap then point totals or finish order is used to determine the winner.
+Once a rider or team has gained a lap on the field they will be awarded 20 points and the next team or rider pursuing the field will then be considered the “leader on the track”. points are totaled at the end of the event to decide the final placings.

 Often referred to as the “killermeter” the men’s event is one of the most demanding events on the track.
 It can be compared to the 400 meter dash in track and field.
 From a standing start, the cyclist rides as fast as possible for 1 kilometer.
 Results are easily determined: the fastest time wins.
 Sponges are placed at the inside edge of the track to prevent competitors from “taking a short cut” through the turns.